Incase you missed it, here are some highlights of Worthy Eclipse Week!

 Roger Worthington: Colonizing Outer Space

 Is space travel and colonization an imperative for the survival of the human species?
 Can we get to the nearest “Goldilocks” planet?
 Even if we can colonize other planets, should we?
 What are the costs and benefits?
+Follow along with the downloadable presentation link below.

 Dr. Scott Fisher: Darkness in Daytime